weserv/docs/faq/index.md

 ## Where are your servers located?

-Our servers are located near Paris (France) and Falkenstein (Germany).
+Our servers are located near Helsinki (Finland) and Falkenstein (Germany).
 We also use Cloudflare, [Cloudflare has servers more close to your location][cloudflare-network], and they are fast.

 For now, our servers are with [OVH][ovh], [Scaleway][scaleway] and [Hetzner][hetzner] this may change in the future.
 We've